A Feature Selection Method for Multivariate Performance Measures: Introduction

+\begin{enumerate} \! \item The tradeoff parameter $C$ in $l_1$ SVM \cite{YuanLR2009} is too sensitive to be tuned properly since it controls both margin loss and the sparsity of $\mathbf{w}$.
+However, our method alleviates this problem by introducing an additional parameter $B$ to control the sparsity of $\mathbf{w}$.
+This separation makes parameter tuning for our methods much easier than those of SKM \cite{Bach04} and $l_1$ SVM.

+\item NMMKL \cite{Xu09} uses the similar parameter separation strategy, but it is intractable for this method to handle high-dimensional datasets, let alone optimize multivariate losses.
+The proposed method can readily optimize multivariate losses for high-dimensional problems.

+\item FGM \cite{Tan10} is a special case of the propose framework when optimizing square hinge loss with indicator variables in integer domain.
+The proposed framework is formulated in the real domain for general loss functions.
+In particular, we provide a natural extension of FGM for multivariate losses.

+\item The proposed framework can be interpreted by $l_0$-norm constraint, so it can be considered as one of $l_0$ methods.
+This gives another interpretation of the additional parameter $B$. \end{enumerate}

+\item Recall that Multiple-Instance Learning via Embedded instance Selection (MILES) \cite{Chen06}, which transforms multiple instance learning (MIL) into a feature selection problem by embedding bags into an instance-based feature space and selecting the most important features, achieves state-of-the-art performance for multiple instance learning problems.
+Under our unified feature selection framework, we extend MILES and study MIL for multivariate performance measure.
+To our best knowledge, this is seldom studied in MIL scenarios, but it is important for the real world applications of MIL tasks.

-To this end, we propose a two-layer cutting plane algorithm: the outer layer performs group feature generation; while the inner one selects label configurations for multivariate performance measures.
-Comprehensive experiments on several large-scale and very high-dimensional real world datasets show that the proposed method yields comparable performance with state-of-the-art feature selection methods on the $0$-$1$ loss, and outperforms SVM$^{perf}$ using all features in term of multivariate performance measures.
+\item Extensive experiments on several challenging and very high-dimensional real world datasets show that the proposed method yields better performance than the state-of-the-art feature selection methods, and outperforms SVM$^{perf}$ using all features in terms of multivariate performance measures.
+The experimental results on the multiple instance dataset show that our proposed method achieves promising results. \end{itemize}

+The rest of the paper is organized as follows: We briefly review $\textrm{SVM}^{perf}$ in Section \ref{sec:svm-perf}.
+We then introduce the proposed generalized sparse regularizer in Section \ref{sec:generalized-spase-regularizer}.
+In particular, we study the feature selection framework for multivariate performance measures, its algorithm and its application to multiple instance learning in Section \ref{sec:feature-selection-for-multivariate},~\ref{sec:algorithm} and \ref{sec:mil-multi-variate-measure}, respectively.
+Section \ref{sec:relationship} gives the analysis of connections to a variety of feature selection methods.
+The extensive empirical results are shown in Section \ref{sec:experimetns}.
+Finally, conclusive remarks are presented in the last section.

-In the rest of this paper, we denote the transpose of a vector/matrix by the superscript $^T$ and $l_p$ norm of a vector $\textbf{v}$ by $||\textbf{v}||_p$.
+In the sequel, $\mathbf{A}\succeq{\bf 0}$ means that the matrix $\mathbf{A}$ is symmetric and positive semidefinite (psd).
+We denote the transpose of a vector/matrix by the superscript $^T$ and $l_p$ norm of a vector $\textbf{v}$ by $||\textbf{v}||_p$.
 Binary operator $\odot$ represents the elementwise product between two vectors/matrices.